EndPointCorp/end-point-blog/2009/08/31/file-test-comparison-table-for-shell.html.md

 title: File test comparison table for shell, Perl, Ruby, and Python
 ---

 A few days ago, my co-worker Richard asked how in Python you would do the -x Bourne shell and Perl file test that checks whether a file is executable.
-This is (for me, at least) a really commonly used function but one I hadn't needed to do yet in Python, so I looked it up.
+This is (for me, at least) a really commonly used function but one I hadn’t needed to do yet in Python, so I looked it up.

-That wasn't so hard to find, but then I wondered about the other shell and Perl file tests that I use all the time.
+That wasn’t so hard to find, but then I wondered about the other shell and Perl file tests that I use all the time.
 Finding equivalents for those was harder than I expected.
-A web search didn't turn much up aside from language holy wars and limited answers, but I didn't find any exhaustive list.
+A web search didn’t turn much up aside from language holy wars and limited answers, but I didn’t find any exhaustive list.

 So I made my own.
-Below is a table comparing file test operators in the original Bourne shell-compatibles bash, ksh, and zsh; Perl's expanded set; Ruby's which was derived first from Perl; and equivalent Python code.
+Below is a table comparing file test operators in the original Bourne shell-compatibles bash, ksh, and zsh; Perl’s expanded set; Ruby’s which was derived first from Perl; and equivalent Python code.

-There are still some blanks where I didn't find a good equivalent.
-Of course I'm sure it's possible with enough custom logic to achieve the same end, but I have tried to stick with relatively simple formulations using built-in functions for now.
-I'll be happy to fill in the blanks if any readers make suggestions.
+There are still some blanks where I didn’t find a good equivalent.
+Of course I’m sure it’s possible with enough custom logic to achieve the same end, but I have tried to stick with relatively simple formulations using built-in functions for now.
+I’ll be happy to fill in the blanks if any readers make suggestions.

 Performance notes on avoiding multiple stats of the same file:

-- Starting with Perl 5.9.1, file tests can be "stacked" and will use a single stat for all tests, e.g. -f -x file.
+- Starting with Perl 5.9.1, file tests can be “stacked” and will use a single stat for all tests, e.g. -f -x file.
 In older versions of Perl you can do -f file && -x _ instead.

-- Ruby's File::Stat class can be used to cache a stat for multiple tests.
+- Ruby’s File::Stat class can be used to cache a stat for multiple tests.

-- Python's os.stat(file).st_mode can be stored and used for multiple tests.
+- Python’s os.stat(file).st_mode can be stored and used for multiple tests.

 Unless otherwise specified, these tests follow symbolic links and operate on the target of the link, rather than the link itself.